johnfeng2023/GR5243_Project_2/README.md

 # GR5243_Project_2
 ## Project Overview
 The web application is built using Shiny for Python and allows users to upload, clean, explore, and visualize datasets interactively.
 The application supports different file formats and provides a built-in dataset for demonstration.

-This repository will contain 3 .py files that have different functionalities:
+The following 3 .py are contains the funcationalities for data analysis:

 **[app.py](app.py): Dataset Upload and Exploratory Data Analysis**